 Storage Tips

-- At room temperature: Store the baked Nigerian Chin Chin in a glass jar at room temperature for several days or weeks.
+- At room temperature: Store the Baked Nigerian Chin Chin in a glass jar at room temperature for several days or weeks.

 Frequently Asked Questions

-What is chin chin known for?
+What is the Nigerian snack chin chin made of?

 Baked Chin Chin (VIDEO)